Or using Poetry

 )

-The resource_id returned will be the ID of the document.
-You can use this ID to query the document later.
+The resource_id returned will be the ID of the memory.
+You can use this ID to retrieve the original document later.
 Some types of documents may take several seconds to process, so you may need to wait for the document to be processed before you can query it.
+Once you have added a memory, you can query it using the search method.

-response = client.query.search(
+response = client.memories.search(

 query="what is a borogove?",